 Warehouse Cross-Ref Check | Before items leave storage, warehouse staff and the driver verify that everything matches the recorded inventory. | Warehouse staff and driver |

-Shipper Destination Check | At delivery, the shipper and driver confirm that items arrive as expected and review their condition. | You (shipper) and the driver |
+Final Destination Check | At delivery, the shipper and driver confirm that items arrive as expected and review their condition. | Shipper and driver |

 Why These Checks Are Important